ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which generally are BSD-compatible.

 # Changelog
+## 3.16.0
+ - Add GATT profile
+ - Stream accelerometer data over GATT / NUS
+ - Tigger watchdog if data is not sent over NUS for 120 seconds
+ - Disable data advertising
+ - Disable activity interrupts from LIS2DH12

+## 3.15.0
+ - Add watchdog, reset if button is not pressed.

 ## 3.14.0
  - Add interrupts to accelerometer
  - Add data format 5 support